Table of Contents

 - A couple different knives.
 Pocket knife, full tang knife, and a knife that doubles as a fire starter.

 - A hygiene kit I got on amazon.
 It is essential hygiene items that are all rolled up in a washcloth that makes it easy to grab and pack.
+Could put some toilet paper, paper towels, and hand sanitizer in there if you would like also.

 - Ponchos.
 Large ones for me and my wife.
 Small ones for my kids.
 These will keep your dry and warm out in the rain.